About East Oxford Community Association

 Residency registration, language issues and computer skills.
 Setting up and teaching how to use Email accounts, Government Gateway Accounts setup and access.
 Applications, questions and correspondence with employers, landlords, HMRC, NHS and the local authority.

-IT and Design
+Community IT Consultancy and Design

 Events and Meetings Facilitation